elephanting/nsdhw_19au/term_proposal/elephanting/proposal.md

 On the other hand, monovision which requires only one camera needs less computation time but has less accurate.

-Since monovision approach needs only one sensor so I decided to implement a distance estimation algorithm in this term project.
+Since monovision approach needs only one sensor, I decided to implement a distance estimation algorithm using single camera in this term project.

 ## ToDo